patrick03524/Rubik-s-Cube-in-OpenGL/README.md

 ## Requirements
 The sample code for the `Rubik's Cube` needs CMake 3.20.0 or later.
-This project also depends on 6 libraries.
-These are located in the `dep` directory.
+This project also depends on 6 libraries:

 * [GLFW](https://www.glfw.org/)
 * [GLAD](https://github.com/Dav1dde/glad)